public abstract class Clock extends Object implements Chronograph

 public static void setUniversalClock(Clock clock)

-- To be used for the universal clock.
-When null
+clock - To be used for the universal clock.
+When null, the

 default universal clock is set to the original system default.public RelativeTime getEpochOffset() throws StaticUnsupportedOperationException, UninitializedStateException